-During the three and a half years when the view of porneia-inside-marriage existed, there were huge problems.
+During the three and a half years of the existence of the view that anal and oral copulation inside marriage were porneia, there were huge problems.
 For example, what was a “lewd practice”?
 If a wife accused her husband of lewd practices and wanted to divorce him, but the husband did not view their sexual relations as lewd, what then?
 Who should decide the matter?
 The elders?
 Husbands were disfellowshipped because of their sexual relations with their wives inside their own marriages.
-The most egregious consequence of this error on the part of the GB was that a great number of marriages were dissolved on unbiblical grounds, and husbands, wives, and children were suffering (Malachi 2:16).
-Many elders also created problems because they began to behave like police officers (see the last clause in the quotation from The Watchtower of 1978 on page 189 at the end of this section), and even interrogated married couples about their sex lives.
+The most egregious consequence of this error on the part of the GB was that a great number of marriages were dissolved on unbiblical grounds, and husbands, wives, and children were suffering.
+(Malachi 2:16) Many elders also created problems because they began to behave like police officers (see the last clause in the quotation from The Watchtower of 1978 on page 189 at the end of this section), and even interrogated married couples about their sex lives.

-The view of porneia-inside-marriage existed for 3 1/2 years, and then this view was reversed.
-The Watchtower of 15 February 1978, page 31, shows that porneia could not be applied inside marriage and that oral sex inside marriage, which had been viewed as porneia, could not be included in the word porneia.
+The view that oral or anal copulation inside marriage was porneia existed for 3 1/2 years, and then this view was reversed.
+The Watchtower of February 15, 1978, page 31, shows that porneia could not be applied inside marriage and that oral and anal sex inside marriage, which had been viewed as porneia, could not be included in the word porneia.

 In the past some comments have appeared in this magazine in connection with certain unusual sex practices, such as oral sex, within marriage and these were equated with gross sexual immorality.
 On this basis, the conclusion was reached that those engaging in such sex practices were subject to disfellowshipping if unrepentant.
 The view was taken that it was within the authority of the congregational elders to investigate and act in a judicial capacity regarding such practices in the conjugal relationship.